Nsustain/nsustain.com/README.md

 make our website from ground-up, in case you'd like to contribute.
-This will be helpful if you'd like to make your own website based on Nsustain, too.
+This will be helpful if you'd like to make your own website based on Nsustain, too 👍

 <br>
 <br>